Rei-SwitchBot/faq/en-us/Lock.md

 1. Make sure your SwitchBot App version is up to date.

-2. Make sure SwitchBot Lock / SwitchBot Lock Pro and SwitchBot Hub products have been added to your App and your device firmware version is up to date.
+2. Make sure SwitchBot Lock and SwitchBot Hub products have been added to your App and your device firmware version is up to date.

-3. Enable the cloud service for your Lock / Lock Pro.
+3. Enable the cloud service for your Lock.

 Launch the SwitchBot App and log in.

-Tap the relevant SwitchBot Lock / Lock Pro.
+Tap the relevant SwitchBot Lock.

 Tap the gear icon in the top right corner.